MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/applyproductpartitionactions.md

 ---
-title: ApplyProductPartitionActions Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
+title: ApplyProductPartitionActions Service Operation - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Applies an add, update, or delete action to each of the specified BiddableAdGroupCriterion or [NegativeAdGroupCriterion](../campaign-management-service/negativeadgroupcriterion.md), which each contain a [ProductPartition](../campaign-management-service/productpartition.md).
 ---
-# ApplyProductPartitionActions Service Operation
+# ApplyProductPartitionActions Service Operation - Campaign Management
 Applies an add, update, or delete action to each of the specified [BiddableAdGroupCriterion](../campaign-management-service/biddableadgroupcriterion.md) or [NegativeAdGroupCriterion](../campaign-management-service/negativeadgroupcriterion.md), which each contain a [ProductPartition](../campaign-management-service/productpartition.md).

 ## <a name="request"></a>Request Elements